Safeguarding

 -

-Following statutory denominational and specialist guidelines in relation to safeguarding children and adults at risk of harm and will ensure that, as an organisation, all employees, contractors (do we use contractors?
-If so we need to add them at Section 3.2) and volunteers with responsibility will work within the agreed procedure of our safeguarding policy.
+Following statutory denominational and specialist guidelines in relation to safeguarding children and adults at risk of harm and will ensure that, as an organisation, all employees, contractors and volunteers will work within the agreed procedure of our safeguarding policy.

 -